If you’re looking for simple financing options for your small business, keep reading for tips and ways to fund your entrepreneurial dreams.

 When seeking out a grant, take into consideration what makes your business unique.
 From your location to your industry and even your background as an entrepreneur, you may be eligible for more support than you realize!
 Other areas to keep in mind include general eligibility guidelines when applying, how reputable the funding source is, and if you are approved for a grant, whether or not the money will arrive in time to cover your needs.

 If your startup is specialized, like an app, you may want to seek financing from venture capitalists.
 They won’t need to be paid in return for backing your business, but they will require shares in the company to give them an active role in the company.
 If you do have a venture capitalist interested in your business, make sure that the market you’re in is large enough for strong ROI and that your idea is a solid one.

 4. Angel Investors

 Anyone with an existing sum of wealth can act as an angel investor for a startup, especially those that are passionate about their businesses and have a strong understanding of how they will succeed.
 Unlike venture capitalists, angel investors can’t invest millions, but at the bare minimum, they can start you off with $25,000 along with required equity in the business.

-There you have it, five simple and easy financing options for your small business.
+There you have it, seven simple and easy financing options for your small business.
 How did you fund your business?
 Drop us a note below, we’d love to hear from you!